Tribulus Terrestris: Zero Evidence for Testosterone

 The Origins of the Claim

-The testosterone story traces back to Eastern European athlete anecdotes from the 1970s and 1980s, plus animal studies suggesting that saponin compounds in the plant might stimulate luteinizing hormone (LH) production.
-Rats fed tribulus did show effects.
+The testosterone story traces back to Eastern European athlete anecdotes from the 1970s and 1980s, plus animal studies suggesting that the steroidal saponins in the plant (chiefly protodioscin) might stimulate luteinizing hormone (LH) production and, indirectly, testosterone.
+Some rodent studies did report changes in sexual behavior and hormone markers.
 The mistake was assuming the same mechanism would carry over to healthy human men.
-Rats and humans regulate the hypothalamic-pituitary-gonadal axis very differently, and compounds that move LH in rodents often do nothing to it in humans.
-This rodent-to-human translation failure is one of the most common sources of false supplement claims.
+Rats and humans regulate the hypothalamic-pituitary-gonadal axis differently, and compounds that move LH in rodents often do nothing to it in humans.
+This rodent-to-human translation failure is one of the most common sources of inflated supplement claims, and tribulus is a textbook example.
+A 2014 systematic review covering both human and animal data concluded that the human evidence does not support a testosterone-raising effect and that marketing claims are unsubstantiated; the authors proposed that any physiological response is more plausibly explained by nitric-oxide-mediated effects than by a change in androgen levels [5].

 Tribulus & Testosterone